The Runaway Teen

 Sometimes Mormons ask Christians to read this chapter from the Book of Mormon.
 This shows how you can focus on the topic of eternal life.

-Explains how this parable doesn’t teach that God forgiving us rests on our being forgiving but that our being forgiving results from God forgiving us.
+Learn how this parable doesn’t teach that God’s forgiveness to us rests on our being forgiving.
+Rather, our being forgiving results from God forgiving us.

 Contrasts the uneasiness Mormons experience about Judgment Day with the confidence we can have.